Africa and Cancer

 “Histotechnicians play a central role in breast cancer diagnosis and treatment.
 A comprehensive virtual educational program aims to strengthen the essential workforce needed to advance discoveries in breast cancer biology and improve outcomes.”

-Cancer Research in Africa: Tissue is an Issue
+Africa and Cancer | Cancer Research in Africa: Tissue is an Issue

 “What happens when we do not have a clear understanding of cancer development, cancer progression and how cancer responds to treatment in Africans?
 This is the reality for most countries in Africa and it is not a good one.”

-Breast Cancer Health in Africa: Highlights from AORTIC 2021 Abstracts
+Africa and Cancer | Breast Cancer Health in Africa: Highlights from AORTIC 2021 Abstracts

 “AORTICʼs mission is to transform cancer control in Africa through collaboration in education, research, and the delivery of equitable and timely interventions to minimise the impact of cancer.”

-African researchers are rising to the challenges of prostate cancer management!
+Africa and Cancer | African researchers are rising to the challenges of prostate cancer management!

 Prostate cancer (PCa) is the second most common cancer among men globally, commoner and more aggressive in black men.
 Genetics has a role in the behavior of the cancer.
 Some African researchers presented abstracts at the 2021 AORTIC conference to validate this point and narrow the knowledge gap.

-Science of Gynecological Cancers in Africa: Highlights from AORTIC 2021 Abstracts
+Africa and Cancer | Science of Gynecological Cancers in Africa: Highlights from AORTIC 2021 Abstracts

 “The biennial AORTIC International Conference on Cancer in Africa is the definitive event on the African health calendar, enabling the exchange of ideas and the opportunity to learn from oncology leaders from all over Africa and around the world.”

-The Crossroads of Cancer Care and Behavioral Research: A Commentary on the State of Cancer Care in Nigeria by Matthew Dickson, PharmD, MS & Motolani Ogunsanya, DPh, PhD
+Africa and Cancer | The Crossroads of Cancer Care and Behavioral Research: A Commentary on the State of Cancer Care in Nigeria by Matthew Dickson, PharmD, MS & Motolani Ogunsanya, DPh, PhD

 "One important caveat to improving health by behavioral approaches is that successful implementation depends on an engaged population."

-Research Challenges Faced by African Investigators in Francophone countries.
+Africa and Cancer | Research Challenges Faced by African Investigators in Francophone countries.
 By Dr. Nkegoum Blaise, Dr. Coulibaly T.G.
 Safiatou & Dr. Ernie Kaninjing

 “In spite of the challenges faced by French-speaking investigators, there are African-based solutions that could be implemented to stimulate robust research activities in Francophone African countries.”

-Addressing Cancer in Africa through Precision Community Health
+Africa and Cancer | Addressing Cancer in Africa through Precision Community Health

 “Health and biomedical innovations continue to widen cancer disparities in Africa.
 Precision Community Health offers an immediate practical solution for community-tailored interventions towards health equity.”